hanishkvc/prgs-3d-panda3d-fsim/README.rst

 The apt.dat is the airports data file from X-Plane/Flightgear (one can get this from flightgears fgdata repo).

+Additionally for each region/terrain, one needs to create the corresponding objects file, which will help place the airports into the 3D scenery.

-NOTE: Airports/etal appear as simple floating boxes above the ground.
+NOTE: Airports/etal appear as simple floating boxes above the ground, for now.

 Creating the terrain and related file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Create <terrain>.hf.png and <terrain>.cm.png files

 utils/hkvc_imgutils.py --sCmd p3dterrain --sFNameSrc data/10n060e_20101117_gmted_mea300.tif

-This creates <terrain>.hf.png and <terrain>.cm.png files
+Optionally create the <terrain>.objects file

 utils/hkvc_imgutils.py --sCmd mapobjects --sFNameSrc data/10n060e_20101117_gmted_mea300.tif --sFNameODB data/odb.pickle

-This creates the <terrain>.objects file

 Flying